-Furthermore, campus community members may also report crimes or violations of University policy directly to the Human Resources Department or the Dean of Students office.
+Furthermore, campus community members may also report crimes or violations of University policy directly to the Human Resources Department or the Dean of Students office in Wellbeing Services & Resources.
 Both of these departments notify Campus Safety of incidents reported to them for inclusion in this report when applicable.
 PLU has identified a list of primary Campus Security Authorities (CSA), who are trained and authorized to receive reports of crimes and emergencies on campus: